jaredq/kns-developer-excercise/README.md

 - User interface (web app)
 - Application CLI

+## Exercise solution for REST/HTTP API

+- This solution exercises REST/HTTP API built with the Nest.JS framework and Postgres.
+- The local development environment can run in Docker container with the docker-compose script.
+- This project combines the pricing and discounting services, but does not include order management, etc. It's designed to be part of the entire shop system.

 ## Running services

+- Install Docker engine, docker-compose and Yarn cli if not yet
-- Make a directory named 'data' under the project root directory, this is for storing the database data permanently.
+- Make a directory named 'data' under the project root directory, this is for storing the data files of postgres database permanently.
 Its location can be changed in docker-compose.yml
 - Run 'docker-compose up'
+- Import `./kns-dev-test.postman_collection.json` and `./kns-local.postman_environment.json` into PostMan
+- The default `api_host` is 'http://localhost:3000', the env var PORT can be changed in docker-compose.yml
+- Run all the examples under the `products/saveProduct` and `discounts/createDiscount` APIs.
+Each product has its name and price, and each discount has product name, discount code, start time and end time of validity period.
+The validity period for the same product cannot overlap.
+However, different discounts can be applied to the same product for different validity periods.
+- Try the examples under the `scan` APIs, include the example basket from this exercise.
+- Run unit test with `yarn test`
+- Run e2e test with `yarn test:e2e`

 ## TODO

 - To use a logger like winston
-- To cache the prices of products
+- To cache the prices of products, e.g. Redis
+- To unify the field name for product name, reuse the ProductItem class.
+- To unify the data structure of the exceptional response and the successful response
+- To add more unit test and e2e test cases, improve the coverage.
+- To build an API Doc and client web app using React and Next.JS
+- To refine the project file structure